cybercom-finland/vagrant-deltacloud-provider/README.md

 **WORK IN PROGRESS:**

-**This provider supports creating and destroying instances, and Deltacloud specific listing commands.
-Instance and volume management commands are not tested yet.**
+**This provider supports creating and destroying instances, suspend and resume, and Deltacloud specific listing commands.
+Volume management commands are not tested yet.**

 ## TODO
 * Test and fix volume management commands.
-* Test and fix instance management commands.
 * Fix the automatic tests.
 * Fix the error messages for the error situations.
 Now all errors give tangentially relevant stacktraces only.